-- > Maintenance will be dependent on the type of infrastructure and the expected seasonal use.
-At a minimum, the following maintenance practices have been assumed for active transportation facilities to be undertaken on a quarterly or bi-annual basis to reflect the changes in season: - Removing encroaching vegetation - Mowing - Map/signage updates - Trash removal/litter clean-up - Flood or rain damage repair: silt clean up, culvert clean out, etc. - Patching, minor re-grading, or concrete panel replacement - o Amenity repair or replacement - Costs associated with the maintenance of physical infrastructure will vary depending on staff availability as well as weather conditions.
-Costing does not provide recommendations on the types of maintenance vehicles or tools that would be needed to facilitate seasonal maintenance. - Maintenance activities may or may not be required if there are environmental compliance requirements but should be reviewed by resource and environmental compliance staff to determine if maintenance would have an impact on resource protection. - For winter maintenance, preliminary costs should only pertain to operational/staffing efforts and not the acquisition of necessary equipment.
-Should the City consider the purchase of a vehicle to support adapted
+- Maintenance will be dependent on the type of infrastructure and the expected seasonal use.
+At a minimum, the following maintenance practices have been assumed for active transportation facilities to be undertaken on a quarterly or bi-annual basis to reflect the changes in season: - Removing encroaching vegetation - Mowing - Map/signage updates - Trash removal/litter clean-up - Flood or rain damage repair, silt clean up, culvert clean out, etc. - Patching, minor re-grading, or concrete panel replacement - Amenity repair or replacement - Costs associated with the maintenance of physical infrastructure will vary depending on staff availability as well as weather conditions.
+Costing does not provide recommendations on the types of maintenance vehicles or tools that would be needed to facilitate seasonal maintenance. - Maintenance activities may or may not be required if there are environmental compliance requirements but should be reviewed by resource and

-- maintenance practices, research shows that this cost could be upwards of \$250,000 which includes the purchase of vehicle, insurance, fuel, and storage. - Enforcement is undertaken by staff as part of the Municipality's By-law Enforcement.
-The level of effort may increase because of the recommendations related to the data collection and evaluation and the increased use of active transportation corridors.
+- environmental compliance staff to determine if maintenance would have an impact on resource protection. - > For winter maintenance, preliminary costs only pertain to operational / staffing efforts and not the acquisition of necessary equipment.
+Should the City deem it appropriate to purchase a vehicle to support adapted/enhanced maintenance practices, this cost could be upwards of \$250,000.
+Increased funding recommended in the ATMP for the operations budget can be used for this purpose, or it can be sought separately through the City's capital budget process. - > Enforcement is undertaken by staff as part of the Municipality's By-law Enforcement.
+The level of effort may increase because of the recommendations related to the data collection and evaluation and the increased use of AT routes.
 Additional staffing or budgetary allocations may be required to accommodate these changes.

-Both the ATMP and the trails master plan update provide guidance on potential maintenance practices.
-The intent is for there to be a coordinated effort between Community Services, Planning, and development as well as by-law enforcement to determine the appropriate capacity and level of maintenance service that can be provided.
-Consideration should be given to identifying potential AT routes as well as trails which could be maintenance year-round as part of a winter maintained AT system for recreational and utilitarian seasonal travel.
+Both the ATMP and the TMPU provide guidance on potential maintenance practices.
+The intent is for there to be a coordinated effort between Community Services and Development Services, as well as by-law enforcement to determine the appropriate capacity and level of maintenance service that can be provided.
+Consideration should be given to identifying potential AT routes as well as trails which could be maintained year-round as part of a winter maintained AT system for recreational and utilitarian seasonal travel.